Simonhong111/ard-product-libraries/README.md

-## ARD-PRODUCT_LIBRARIES Version 1.0.0 Release Notes
+## ARD-PRODUCT-LIBRARIES Version 1.0.0 Release Notes
 Release Date: March 2017

 The ARD product library project contains libraries and tools for working with the ARD XML metadata.
 It currently supports Landsat 4-8.